joaquinarias989/react-31200/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - To [Federico Osandon](https://github.com/federico-osandon) for the teaching and help provided during the course.
-- To [Nicolaz Dias]() for the excellent mentoring, helping and providing support whenever requested.
+- To [Nicolas Diaz]() for the excellent mentoring, helping and providing support whenever requested.
 - To the mates of the course.
+- To my friend, [Diego Percaz](https://www.instagram.com/diegopercaz1/), owner of STREET WEAR, for allowing me to use the brand for educational porposes.